 |AES 256 / OpenVPN ; OpenSSL

 Avast Secureline was launched in 2014 in Prague, Czech Republic.
 Although the company, Avast, has been around for a while – since 1988.

 The VPN service supports the following devices and operating systems:

 Avast SecureLine works on up to five devices and features no bandwidth limits.

-The only countries that Avast has more than one server located in are Canada (two cities), Russia (two cities), and the United States (seven cities).
+The only countries that Avast has more than one server location are Canada (two cities), Germany (two cities), Russia (two cities), Spain (two cities), the United Kingdom (two cities), and the United States (16 cities).

 Avast SecureLine does offer a kill switch, which is perfect for protecting your privacy if your connection is ever lost.